Are expensive flashlights worth it?

 7 – Common LED problems

-The last couple of years we see more and more fake CREE leds.
-Since CREE is one of the major manufacturer of LEDs, other manufacturers started copying them.
-Well known fake CREE leds are made by Latticebright.
+In the last couple of years, we see more and more fake CREE LEDs.
+Since CREE is one of the major manufacturers of LEDs, other manufacturers started copying them.
+Well-known fake CREE leds are made by Latticebright.
 Check out the difference in this BLF thread.

 8 – The lack of a real Low-mode or a moon-mode.